Podstoli

 Deputy pantler (Lithuanian: pastalininkis, Polish: podstoli) was a court office in Poland and Lithuania.
-They were the deputy of a pantler, and was responsible for the King's and Grand Duke's pantry.
+They were the deputies of a pantler, and was responsible for the King's and Grand Duke's pantry.

 From the 14th century, this was an honorary court title and a district office in Crown of Poland and Grand Duchy of Lithuania, and later in Polish–Lithuanian Commonwealth.